tillkaeufer/DuCKLinG/README.md

 - If you have your own sigma of your data, comment out 'log_sigma_obs' and define 'sig_obs'.
 - If the path to output directory is too long, Multinest cannot save its output file names properly due to the limits on fortran.
 - If you are running the plotting rountine on a mac, there might be an error if you are using the custom_list argument (e.g python plot_retrieval_results.py custom_list [[5,40]]), you can fix it by adding 'noglob' to the line (e.g. noglob python plot_retrieval_results.py custom_list [[5,40]])
+- If you get errors that some functions are unknown, make sure that you are in the DuCKLinG directory when running your code.
+This is necessary because functions are loaded from utils.py.
 ## Licence
 Tbd